nativelibs4java/Scalaxy/README.md

     sbt "run Test/test.scala -Xprint:typer -Xprint:scalaxy-rewriter"

-The rewrites are defined in `Rewrites` and look like this :
+The rewrites are defined in `Compilets` and look like this :

 	import scalaxy.macros._
 	import scalaxy.matchers._